Hello, I’m Andrea and I’m CEO at Shift. Wondering what my role involves? Come on in and let me fill you in.

 Why I do this work

-I still derive most joy from seeing people creating opportunities for others to be active in their place – whether that’s a community jogging group or a workplace bootcamp.
-Capturing the value of this beyond the sheer pleasure or numbers attending is of increasing interest.
-I’ve thoroughly enjoyed working with colleagues at The Leadership Centre, where I am now a Fellow, to explore how this can be done more effectively to influence change at a whole system level.
+I still derive most joy from seeing people creating opportunities for others to be healthy and active in their place – whether that’s a community jogging group or a climate change action group.
+Capturing the value of this is of increasing interest.
+I’ve thoroughly enjoyed working with colleagues at The Leadership Centre to explore how this can be done more effectively to influence change at a whole system level.

 Lifestyle and interests